New Zealand Exchange Inspires Therapy Focus Staff

 First and foremost, it was fantastic to see an organisation truly working in partnership with families and communities to ensure positive outcomes for people with autism.
 As their tagline suggests, Autism NZ vow to take ‘every step together’ by helping families navigate the various funding and support systems, and by linking them with other agencies who offer services for people with autism.
 In speaking with families, it became apparent that often the greatest support is an ear to listen and a hand to hold.
 This is the role of Autism NZ’s Outreach Coordinators, who are based at branches throughout the country and provide a source of localised knowledge and information.
 Their passion and enthusiasm reinforced to me that often the best form of advertising for an organisation is its people.
 And with limited funding channelled solely into service provision, Autism NZ relies on relationship building with families, government departments and other agencies to ensure its standing.

-I was very motivated to learn how Autism NZ are working to increase awareness and understanding of autism in the community by providing education for families, teaching staff and health professionals.
+I was very motivated to learn how Autism NZ is working to increase awareness and understanding of autism in the community by providing education for families, teaching staff and health professionals.
 Autism NZ’s National Education Manager, Neil Stewart, delivers a range of programs in collaboration with Tanya Catterral, who has a teenage daughter with autism.
 The use of a parent co-presenter and video case studies that demonstrate key strategies gives credibility and allows participants to really learn and apply.
 Having seen the level of participant engagement – and having learnt so much myself – I hope to take an active role in developing and implementing programs such as these in WA.

 It was heartening to see an organisation really live its brand and I’m grateful for the inspiration and determination Autism NZ has instilled in me on both a personal and professional level.